NhutNguyen236/Web-Application-Programming/Lab06_Begin_to_PHP/README.md

-# Welcome to Lab number 06
+# Welcome to Lab number 06 - Basic PHP and its friends

 ## First step
 The very first thing you need to know what PHP actually is: